Sharded blockchain architecture

 Create a shard-based blockchain architecture that distributes transaction processing, reduces congestion, and preserves strong coordination between local execution and global finality.

-Design direction
+Project direction

 Architecture